“You can find magic wherever you look. Sit back and relax,

 Sixth Grade

 choosing to read over the summer.
-Have fun perusing, choosing and diving into the

-The Best Man by Richard Peck Archer Magill has spent a lively five years of grade school
+The Best Man by Richard Peck: Archer Magill has spent a lively five years of grade school

 with one eye out in search of grown-up role models.
 Three of the best are his grandpa,